JuliaData/DataFrames.jl/docs/src/man/basics.md

                                                   4 columns and 985 rows omitted
 ```

-If you want to look at first and last rows of a data frame (respectively) then you can do this
+If you want to look at first and last rows of a data frame then you can do this
-using the `first` and `last` functions:
+using the `first` and `last` functions respectively:

 ```jldoctest dataframe
 julia> first(german, 6)